-Yondeo trail is a 2.5km, grade 4 Return hike located in the Wallarah National Park, NSW.
+Yondeo trail is a 2.5km, grade 4 return hike, located in the Wallarah National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 Yondeo trail is a great way to access and explore Wallarah National Park, and a fun route to the coast and Pinny Beach.
 This walking and cycling track passes through peaceful, shady bushland where a canopy of eucalypts and cabbage-tree palms will keep you almost as cool as the swim you can have at the end.
 Wildflowers decorate the area in spring, including the purple bloom of the happy wanderer and the delicate flowers of the fairy orchid.
 Take along binoculars for birdwatching and whale watching and have a picnic lunch with a view.